 When we buy a product from a store or are prescribed a drug by a doctor, we assume the product or drug is reasonably safe for use if we use it for its intended purpose and follow any instructions.
 A dangerous and defective product causes injury regardless of your proper use of it.

 Ready to find out if you have a claim against the maker of a defective product?
-If so, please call our lawyers in Mobile, Alabama, at (251) 432-2277.
+If so, please call our Alabama product liability lawyers at (251) 432-2277.

 Categories of Defective Product Claims